Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/Requester_transfer.md

 ### Disconnecting

-On completion of data transfer, the files are closed, the network connection is cut after the expiration of the associated hold time-out.
+On completion of data transfer, the files are closed, the network connection is cut after the expiration of the associated hold time- out.
 According to the protocol, the monitor parameter setting allows a network session to be held open to permit several transfers to be made in sequence.
 Network disconnection is at the initiative of the requesting Transfer CFT or the server